-As a college student with little-to-no work experience you might think it is hard to write an appealing resume.
+As a college student or a fresher with little-to-no work experience you might think it is hard to write an appealing student resume.
 In most resume writing tips you will read that your work history should be the most important part of your resume.
 The truth is that even without any work experience your resume is a crucial document when you are applying for a job.

 The basic elements of a resume are your personal details (name and contact information), your education and your work history.
 Before you start writing your resume, start by gathering all your information.
 Besides the three basic element there are a couple of other elements you can choose to add to your resume, for example a personal profile, skills sections (personal skills, computer skills, language skills etc.), extracurricular activities, hobbies, awards & honors and special achievements.